Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 C. Ingredient Description

-For the purposes of this guidance document, we consider an ingredient to be any substance that is intentionally added to food.
-This includes substances that are-
+For the purposes of this guidance document, ingredients include substances that are-

-- Derived (e.g., through chemical, biochemical, mechanical, or bioengineering processes) from a major food allergen and that contain proteins or peptides; or
+- Derived (e.g., through chemical, biochemical, mechanical, fermentation or bioengineering processes) from a major food allergen and that contain proteins or peptides

 A submission should provide a complete description of the ingredient including-